thinkWhere/GeoServer-Docker/README.md

 GeoServer you are installing.
 GeoServer version is controlled by the variable in Dockerfile, or download the WAR bundle for the version you want to `resources/geoserver.zip` before building.

+### Custom Fonts

+To include any .ttf fonts with symbols in your container, copy them into the `resources/fonts` folder before building.

 ### Tomcat Extras